jlbradley1844/jlbradley1844.github.io/_drafts/royce-religious.md

 So this will survey some of his religious works.
-It must be noted that Josiah Royce was a product of Protestant America, and his writings very much betray some of those themes.
+It must be noted that Josiah Royce was a product of Protestant America, and his writings are very much in alignment with its themes.
 However, as a serious thinker, he took the other great faiths of the world seriously and looked at all the faiths for insight.
 This sets him apart from those you might think of as theologians, who generally are sectarians first and